PicnicSupermarket/nepsnowplow/schemas/README.md

 # Snowplow schemas

-Automatically, NepSnowplow will search this folder and its subfolders for Snowplow schemas.
+NepSnowplow will automatically search this directory and its subdirectories for Snowplow schemas.
 If you want to use another folder, you can specify this in `settings.json`.